 How do I take it?

-Zeposia is taken orally, twice a day in the form of hard gelatin capsules.
+Zeposia comes in the form of hard gelatin capsules.

 The FDA-approved label for Zeposia lists common side effects including upper respiratory infection, elevated levels of certain liver enzymes (hepatic transaminases), low or high blood pressure, urinary tract infection, and back pain.